Ovintiv Inc. [OVV] stock Upgrade by BofA Securities analyst, price target now $60

 OVV stock trade performance evaluation

-Ovintiv Inc. [OVV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.93.
-With this latest performance, OVV shares gained by 6.23% in over the last four-week period, additionally plugging by 17.30% over the last 6 months – not to mention a rise of 71.64% in the past year of trading.
+Ovintiv Inc. [OVV] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.83.
+With this latest performance, OVV shares dropped by -10.79% in over the last four-week period, additionally sinking by -10.88% over the last 6 months – not to mention a rise of 58.13% in the past year of trading.

 Ovintiv Inc. [OVV]: An insightful look at the core fundamentals